igem-munich/MESA-Designer/README.md

 ## Installation
 This tool has been designed and developed with flexibility in mind.
 To achieve maximum compatibility, many different solutions exist.
 All installation methods are listed below.
-For a quick deployment we recommend following the **pre-build docker images** installation instructions.
+For a quick deployment we recommend following the **pre-built docker images** installation instructions.

 ### Pre-Built Docker Image
 #### Requirements